 What is a Homeowners Association?

-Key responsibilities of the HOA include:
+Key responsibilities include:

 All exterior home improvements (including, but not limited to, house painting, fencing, landscaping) must first be approved by the Architectural Control Committee.
-The form and instructions are listed under the ACC page of the website.
+The form and instructions can be found on the ACC page of the website.

 Only household pets such as dogs, cats, or birds are allowed provided they do not become a nuisance.